HEADS-project/training/2.Kevoree_Basics/4.Its_About_Sending_A_Message/js/README.md

 // add an instance of ConsolePrinter named "printer" to the host platform add node0.printer : ConsolePrinter

-// bind the intput port "input" to chan bind node0.printer.input chan
+// bind the input port "input" to chan bind node0.printer.input chan
 ```